-Why do some properties sell more quickly than others?
+Why are some properties under contract faster than others?
 Is there a secret sauce?
 I’m no realtor, but I grew up with one, my mom, Gloria.
-The story below happens to be one of her listings that she sold in 48 hours!
+However, the story below happens to be one of her listings that she sold in 48 hours!
 Welcome Gloria to the blog.

 This is a case study for realtors and homeowners who want to get it right the first time.
 There is only one first impression, right?
 But, if you don’t get it right the first time, there is still hope! (discussed in an upcoming post).
-Presenting the property at its best from the beginning is THE winning strategy.
+Presenting the property at its best from the beginning is THE winning strategy to getting your property under contract.

 Midwest Suburban Home located in St. Louis, MO